Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Conclusions

 \section{Conclusions}

-We presented a novel modeling approach for the TT-VS-DCA problem with time-varying and uncertain passenger demand.
-Our proposed approach allows to explicitly consider the trade-off between passengers¡¯ costs and operators' costs, where operators' costs depend on the number of MAUs required to operate the optimized timetable.
-MAUs can be flexibly (de)coupled at depots and transfer stops, and rerouted to other lines to achieve efficient circulations.
-We introduced an exact solution method with tailored valid inequalities, and further embedded it in the rolling horizon framework to cope with computational challenges of this integrated problem.
+We present a novel modeling approach for the TT-VS-DCA problem with time-varying and uncertain passenger demand.
+Our approach explicitly considers the trade-off between passengers’ costs and operational costs.
+MAUs can be flexibly (de)coupled at depots and transfer stops, enabling efficient circulations and rerouting across lines.
+To solve this integrated optimization problem, we propose an exact solution method with tailored valid inequalities and embed it in a rolling horizon framework to enhance computational efficiency.
+To facilitate real-time adjustments under evolving operational conditions, we develop a real-time decision-making framework to dynamically fine-tune timetables which are obtained based on historical passenger flow scenarios and optimize vehicle scheduling.

-Computational results based on a virtual network and the Beijing bus subnetwork illustrate the value of our approaches.
-When determining timetables, vehicle schedules, and dynamic capacity allocations for medium-sized instances, the exact solution method outperforms GUROBI.
-Large-scale instances with more trips and a longer time horizon are solved more effectively and with higher quality by the algorithm that combines the rolling horizon framework and the integer L-shaped approach than only by the exact solution method.
-Compared to sequential optimization of timetables and vehicle schedules, we are able to find timetables requiring fewer units which lead to lower passengers' and operating costs.
-Furthermore, integrating timetabling with vehicle scheduling with MAVs in flexible formations generates operating plans with considerably fewer MAUs while decreasing passengers' costs, compared to employing the operational strategy with fixed-formation vehicles.
-As such, our approach gives operators the opportunity to reduce costs without significantly decreasing service quality.

-For further research, prediction approaches can be incorporated into our rolling-horizon optimization framework to obtain passenger demand data for real-time control requirements.
-To tackle the TT-VS-DCA problem in the field of real-time optimization, the reinforcement learning method is worth exploring.